ianmeinert/dashboard/frontend/README.md

 # Kiosk Dashboard Frontend

-A modern, responsive SvelteKit application for displaying kiosk dashboard information with real-time calendar integration.
+A modern, responsive SvelteKit application for displaying kiosk dashboard information with real-time calendar integration and weather/forecast support.

 ## Features

 - **Real-time Calendar Display**: Show upcoming events from Google Calendar
+- **Weather Widget**: Current weather and 5-day forecast by geolocation, city/state, or zip code, with robust fallback logic
 - **Responsive Design**: Optimized for kiosk displays and various screen sizes
 - **Modern UI**: Clean, accessible interface with Tailwind CSS
+- **Card-Style Widgets**: Visually distinct dashboard quadrants with card boundaries
 - **TypeScript Support**: Full type safety and IntelliSense
 - **Performance Optimized**: Fast loading and smooth interactions

+## Weather Widget Usage

+- On load, attempts to use browser geolocation for weather.
+- If geolocation is denied/unavailable, falls back to Austin, TX (not shown in input fields).
+- Users can search by city/state or zip code; input fields remain empty unless user enters a value.
+- Robust error handling and user-friendly messages for API/network issues.

 ## Tech Stack